When to plant Daffodils in Franklin County, FL

 Franklin County, Florida is in USDA Hardiness Zone 9a.
 The average last spring frost is February 25 and first fall frost is November 28.

-Franklin County County sits in USDA Zone 9a.
+Franklin County sits in USDA Zone 9a.
 Daffodils grows reliably in zones 3a through 9b, so it's a good fit here.

-Can Daffodils grow in Franklin County County's climate?
+Can Daffodils grow in Franklin County's climate?

 Your Franklin County Garden Planner — Free